Red tape, graft mean India not such a super market for Wal-Mart

 “As we develop and implement enhanced procedures for obtaining licenses, there have been some temporary delays in store openings,” she said in an e-mailed statement.

-In the same state, Wal-Mart’s wholesale store in Hyderabad is only open six days a week because it has been unable to secure a 365-day operating license, the person said.
+In the same state, Wal-Mart’s wholesale store in Hyderabad is only open six days a week because it has been unable to secure a 365-day operating licence, the person said.

-In both cases, according to the company source, the license has been held up because Wal-Mart won’t pay a bribe.
+In both cases, according to the company source, the licence has been held up because Wal-Mart won’t pay a bribe.

 “If you do not pay a bribe, who will do your work in this country?
 Have all the government officials in India become honest overnight?
 Nothing has changed,” the company executive told Reuters, on condition of anonymity.